TassneemAmer/DEPI/README.md

-# G7, the final project is in the second branch of the repository
+# G7, the final project is in seperate branches of the repository